The Challenge

 I had 5 participants run through a remote, unmoderated user test via maze.co that was composed of a series of 2 tasks and 4 questions.

 All participants completed the tasks, but took different paths.
 The "quote" module was utilized by every single participant, which was entirely unexpected.
-Knowing this allowed me to make design iterations to improve that user flow so that the user could more effeciently complete the main task of quoting and purchasing insurance.
+Knowing this allowed me to make design iterations to improve that user flow so that the user could more efficiently complete the main task of quoting and purchasing insurance.

 Iterate to excellence